Bramm/Bramm.github.io/_posts/2017-04-24-new-bike-day.md

 <img src="https://bramm.github.io/images/posts/emstrasbourg.jpg" class="fit image">

-tl;dr: My road bike broke down while driving on cobblestones, so I bought a gravelbike instead.
+tl;dr: My road bike broke down while riding on cobblestones, so I bought a gravelbike instead.
 Also, you missed a hilarious joke about Sven Nys.
 Make sure you ask me about it when I'm back.
 It's worth it.